 Vinyl, on the other hand, requires practically no maintenance effort at all.
 It resists spillages and stains, even from danger items, like red wine, ketchup, and orange juice.
 In the event of a spill, vinyl needs a quick wipe with sponge or mop, and it looks good as new.

-What’s more, when laid by professionals, vinyl flooring sits flat to the floor.
+What’s more, when laid by professionals, vinyl plank flooring sits flat on the floor.
 This makes the job of vacuuming and sweeping up a lot easier.
 Thanks to its ability to resist scratches and dents, there’s nowhere for dirt to hide.